sguox002/leetcode/review/dp.md

 ## 3.2 Stategy games

 ### 1025	Divisor Game		Easy
-each take a move N-x, 0<x<N and N%x==0 when N=2, A take 1 and B will not be able to move, A win when N=3, A take 1 and A lose.
+each take a move N-x, 0<x<N and N%x==0<br/>
+when N=2, A take 1 and B will not be able to move, A win<br/>
+when N=3, A take 1 and A lose.<br/>

-when N is odd, it only has odd factors, we give B an even number, it will eventually reaches 2, A lose when N is even, A take 1 and B always get odd number, and will eventually get to 3, A win.
+when N is odd, it only has odd factors, we give B an even number, it will eventually reaches 2, A lose<br/>
+when N is even, A take 1 and B always get odd number, and will eventually get to 3, A win.<br/>

 ### 877. Stone Game<br/>
 a list of numbers, picking from either end. who wins<br/>
 we pick positive, the other pick negative, maximize the score. (for the other player it is the same)<br/>
+choosing from either end is easier, choosing from anywhere is much harder.<br/>
 ```cpp
     bool stoneGame(vector<int>& piles) {
        int n=piles.size();